Choosing an EMF meter is about buying the right meter for the right job.

 Where Can You Buy The Acousticom 2 EMF Meter

 You can buy this meter from this company.
 If for any reason you’re not satisfied with your purchase they’ve a 30 day no questions asked refund policy.
-If you live in the UK you can buy your Acousticom 2 from the manufacturer EMFields.
+If you live in the UK you can buy your Acousticom 2 here.

 The first step in effective EMF protection is knowing what the EMF levels are in your environment.
 This meter will help you do that.
 The Acousticom 2 is an excellent EMF meter for the price.